samuelweiler/bulk-rr/README.md

                                   ; characters "{" or "}"

-   The dollar sign, "$", and curly brace characters, "{" and "}", are reserved to enclose regular-expression-esque backreferences and MUST NOT appear anywhere outside of such a backreference specification.
+   The dollar sign, "$", and curly brace characters, "{" and "}", are reserved to enclose regular-expression-esque references and MUST NOT appear anywhere outside of such a reference specification.
 This rigidity is necessary to simplify implementation of this document and may relax once adoption reaches an acceptable level and demand for such an exception exists.
 The authors feel this limitation is a reasonable limitation for the flexibility offered by this document.

-2.3.
+2.2.
 The BULK RR Presentation Format

-   The Match Type field is represented as an RR type mnemonic.
-When the mnemonic is not known, the TYPE representation as described in [RFC3597], Section 5, MUST be used.
+   Match Type is represented as an RR type mnemonic or [RFC3597]'s generic TYPE mechanism.

+   Domain Name Pattern is represented as a fully qualified domain name as per RFC 1035 rules. [ FIXME: Find better reference, if any. ]

-   The Domain Name Pattern and Replacement Pattern fields MUST be presented as the TXT RR type described in [RFC1035], Section 3.3.14.
+   Replacement Pattern is represented as with the TXT RR type described in [RFC1035], Section 3.3.14.

-2.4.
-BULK RR Examples

-   EXAMPLE 1

-   The following BULK RR stores a block of A RRs for example.com.

-   *.example.com.
-86400 IN BULK A (
-                            pool-A-[0-255]-[0-255].example.com.
-                            10.55.${1}.${2}
-                        )

-   The first four fields specify the owner name, TTL, Class, and RR type (BULK).
-Value "A" indicates that this BULK RR defines the A record type (Address).
-Value "pool-A-[0-255]-[0-255].example.com." indicates the Domain Name Pattern.
-Value "10.55.${1}.${2}" indicates the Replacement Pattern.
-The owner in this example is a wildcard and matches any query ending with the string right of the asterisk.

-   EXAMPLE 2

-   The following BULK RR stores the reverse block of PTR records for the first example.

-   *.55.10.in-addr.arpa.
-86400 IN BULK PTR (
-                                \[0-255].\[0-255].55.10.in-addr.arpa.
-                                pool-A-${1}-${2}.example.com.
-                            )

-   The first four fields specify the owner name, TTL, Class, and RR type (BULK).
-Value "PTR" indicates that this BULK RR defines the PTR record type (Pointer).
-Value "[0-255].[0-255].55.10.in-addr.arpa." indicates the Domain Name Pattern.
-Value "pool- A-${1}-${2}.example.com." indicates the Replacement Pattern.
-The owner in this example is a wildcard and matches any query ending with the string right of the asterisk.

-   Additional examples can be found in the "BULK Replacement" section.
+   It is suggested that lines longer than 80 characters be wrapped with standard master file parenthetical line continuation, per [RFC1035] Section 5.1, starting after Match Type and ending after Replacement Pattern.

 3. BULK Replacement

-   The BULK Record is designed to enable DNS zone maintainers to manage large blocks of DNS RRs which all conform to a common pattern.
-The Domain Name Pattern field provides both a tertiary filter (after owner and type) and a definition of all numeric pattern ranges.

-   When a query is first received by a DNS nameserver it begins its job of locating an answer-set.
-In its simplest form this begins by locating the query owner (or wildcard suffix), class and type then returning any matching RR RDATA (or errors).

-   In the event no matches for the query are found the nameserver of authority will return an error type defined as NXDOMAIN.
-In the case of a "BULK" enabled authoritative nameserver an additional step MUST be performed.
-The nameserver MUST query its local RR database for any "BULK" RRs with a matching owner, class and compatible Match Type.
-If any such RRs are found the query's owner MUST then be matched against the Domain Name Pattern and all matching BULK records MUST be placed into a temporary processing answer-set.
-This temporary processing answer-set MUST then follow the Replacement Pattern for each matched record and provided no errors are found SHALL then write this new answer-set to the query's complete answer set.
-Matching replacements will be of the type specified in the Match Type field of the corresponding BULK RR.
-Additional detail is provided in the following sections.
+   When an authoritative nameserver receives a query for which it does not have an explicitly matching name, it then looks for a covering wildcard as per [RFC1035]FIXME.
+It then selects all BULK RRs with a Match Type that matches the query type and a Domain Name Pattern that matches the query name.
+Note that query type ANY will select all Match Types, and all query types match a CNAME [ and DNAME? ] Match Type.
+One or more answer RRs will be generated per the replacement rules below.

+   [ I don't really grok hidden wildcards myself and have _currently_ elided discussion of them, to be possibly added back depending on our conference call. - tale ]

 3.1.
-Matching BULK "owner" field

-   The owner field of all BULK records MUST be that of either a wildcard or hidden wildcard as defined in previous sections.
-While a hidden wildcard will not be searched for BULK records it will be added to the database for use with the corresponding type field of each BULK RR.
-This allows location of BULK records to be less conspicuous to the public while still leveraging logic already included in the nameserver thus minimizing the complexity of implementation.

-   A query SHALL pass the first filter stage (owner match) ONLY IF: (1) an NXDOMAIN is set as the query's current answer set AND (2) the query's owner ends with the BULK record's owner field past the leading hyphen "-" or asterisk "*".

-3.2.
-Matching the BULK "Match Type" field

-   The RR type of the received query must be compatible with that of the Match Type of owners matched in the section above.
-That is to say a query for an "A" record will only match BULK records with matching owner and Match Types of "A" (or "CNAME").
-All other BULK records matching the query's owner are incompatible and MUST be ignored as part of the selected answer set.

-3.3.
 Matching the BULK "Domain Name Pattern" field

-   Assuming the RR owner and Match Type fields match the next step is to find compatible Domain Name Patterns.
-The logic for this falls into two categories; automatic and manual which are described in greater detail in the following sections.

-3.3.1.
-Automatic Domain Name Pattern matching

-   Automatic Domain Name Pattern matching is determined by use of a single hyphen "-" as the value for Domain Name Pattern field.
-This assumes everything matches and all hexadecimal or decimal fields will be captured for use as backreferences in the Replacement Pattern (described below).
-Automatic Domain Name Pattern matching is often preferred for large blocks such as the reverse IPv6 address space for the simplicity of record management.
+   Simple name matching is determined by use of a single hyphen, "-", as the value for the Domain Name Pattern.
+This assumes everything matches, and all hexadecimal or decimal fields will be captured for use as references in the Replacement Pattern as described below.

-3.3.2.
-Manual Domain Name Pattern matching
+   Simple matching by the solitary hyphen is often preferred for large blocks such as the reverse IPv6 address space for the simplicity of record management.

-   Manual Domain Name Pattern matching, while more complex is designed to be both simple to implement and simple to use.
+   Advanced name matching, while more complex, is designed to be both simple to implement and simple to use.
 Below is an example implementation for label matching using a combination of parsing by regular expression and matching of numeric ranges.

-   Domain Name Patterns evaluate to current zone ORIGIN as defined in [RFC1034], Section 3.
-In short this means all Manual Domain Name Patterns must be terminated with a period "." or are assumed relative to the RR's origin.

-   Numeric Ranges are either decimal or hexadecimal as determined by conditions of query.
+   Numeric ranges are either decimal or hexadecimal, as determined by conditions of the query. [ I appreciate where you're going with this to trying to be more intuitive for zone maintainers, but wonder whether this hasn't increased implementation complexity for only minimal benefit.
+Especially so with the automatic reference direction described later which is also trying to be intuitive. ]

-   o  If query type is "A" ranges are set to decimal.
+   o  If query type is A, ranges are set to decimal.

-   o  If query type is "AAAA" ranges are set to hexadecimal.
+   o  If query type is AAAA, ranges are set to hexadecimal.

-   o  If query type is PTR or CNAME the RR owner is used to determine
+   o  If query type is PTR or Match Type is CNAME, the RR owner is used
-      decimal or hexadecimal.
+      to determine decimal or hexadecimal.

    ** If RR owner ends in ".ip6.arpa.", ranges are set to hexadecimal.